 Compliance and reporting headaches—and penalties

-Accounting for rebate revenue can get very complicated, very quickly.
+Accounting for supplier rebate revenue can get very complicated, very quickly.
 Get it wrong, and you risk creating misleading accounts and falling foul of financial reporting regulations.

 7. What should we look for in a supplier rebate management system?